XHunter74/RazorRender/README.md

 - Comparing Razor view engine and RazorLight
 - Learning about view rendering in ASP.NET Core

+## Notes

+You can implement a custom `ITemplateSourceService` to retrieve Razor template sources from a database instead of the file system.
+This allows dynamic template management and storage.
+To do this:

+- Create a new implementation of `ITemplateSourceService` that queries your database for the template content by name or key.
+- Register your implementation in `Startup.cs` or `Program.cs` using dependency injection.
+- Update your services or controllers to use the new service as needed.

+This approach enables storing and editing templates in a database, supporting scenarios like user-customizable templates or admin-managed content.

 ---

 This project is for demonstration and testing purposes.

+Copyright (c) 2025 Serhiy Krasovskyy xhunter74@gmail.com